bhardwajaditya029/diabetes-prediction-/README.md

 🎓 B.Tech IT , JSS Academy of Technical Education, Noida

-💻 Passionate about AI, Machine Learning, and Web Development
+💻 Passionate about DevOps, Machine Learning, and Software Development